Creating a server

 Netty engine and listen on the

-EngineMain starts a server with the selected engine and loads the application module specified in the external application.conf file.
-Besides modules to load, this file can include various server parameters (the
+EngineMain starts a server with the selected engine and loads the application modules specified in the external configuration file placed in the resources directory: application.conf or application.yaml.
+Besides modules to load, a configuration file can include various server parameters (the

 8080 port in the example below).